nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 1. From now on, check the Television at the start of every day to reveal today's [Luck](https://stardewvalleywiki.com/Luck).
 2. If it's not raining, then choose to accept or decline the [Pet](https://stardewvalleywiki.com/Animals#Cat_or_Dog).
 See the [Pet guide](pets.md).
-3. Harvest the Parsnip crop and use the spreadsheet to track how many you harvested.
-The count will be used in Experience calculations later.
-4. If you followed the Parsnip crop planner then your Mixed Seeds were kept separate from your 15 Parsnips.
-Compare the crops' appearance with images on the Stardew Wiki to see if the crop is a Cauliflower or a [Potato](https://stardewvalleywiki.com/Potato).
-If you do not have a Cauliflower then you will not be able to complete the Spring Crops Bundle on Spring 15 as it is too late to plant a Cauliflower and have it mature by that day.
+3. Harvest the Parsnip crop.
-5. Claim the Parsnip harvesting reward of 100g in your journal.
+4. Claim the Parsnip harvesting reward of 100g in your journal if you do not have enough G to purchase Iron Ore and Gold Ore later.
-6. Do not water any crops until the guide instructs you to.
+5. Do not water any crops until the guide instructs you to.
-7. Craft a Chest and keep it in your inventory.
+6. Craft a Chest and keep it in your inventory.
-8. Use the spreadsheet to track how many Iron Ore and Gold Ore you have (they are sometimes acquired from fishing chests).
+7. Use the spreadsheet to track how many Iron Ore and Gold Ore you have (they are sometimes acquired from fishing chests).
 The count will be used in purchasing calculations later.
-9. Deposit your entire inventory into The Farm Chest.
+8. Deposit your entire inventory into The Farm Chest.
 Withdraw the following:
    - Pickaxe
    - All Copper Ore
    - All Iron Ore